kokoheia/ReactiveOnlineSearching-Sampler/README.md

 The purpose of this sampler is to learn the fundamentals of [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa), [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift), and MVVM design pattern.

-Check [here](https://qiita.com/kokoheia/items/812a8f9036b75e978f85) to start implementing the project.
+Follow [this tutorial](https://qiita.com/kokoheia/items/812a8f9036b75e978f85) to implement the project.

 ## Reference
 - [ReactiveSwift Example: Online Searching](https://github.com/ReactiveCocoa/ReactiveSwift/blob/master/Documentation/Example.OnlineSearch.md)